 – Foster stewardship of wilderness and wild places.

-Applications are due within two weeks of registration along with your other camp paperwork.
+Applications are due within two weeks of registration, along with your other camp paperwork.
 Please do not submit scholarship applications until your child has been accepted into camp.

-In addition to scholarships, we are happy to provide lunch and snacks for your child per request thanks to a partnership with the Upper Susitna Food Pantry.
+In addition to scholarships, we are happy to provide lunch and snacks for your child per request, thanks to a partnership with the Upper Susitna Food Pantry.

 Tuition for each camp group is $250.
 Full and partial scholarships are available.

-Cancellation and Refund policy is as follows:
+The cancellation and refund policy is as follows:

 5 weeks before camp- Full refund